Ungheni: Gustave Eiffel bridge

 In 1876, after the spring flooding of the river Prut, the railway bridge that linked Moldova and Romania was almost destroyed.

 The Railways Department invited Gustave Eiffel to Bessarabia (Moldova) to redesign and rebuild the bridge.

 Today, it remains a strategic structure under the supervision of border guards.

-Th EU proposed in 2023 to lay a new rail 1435mm standard gauge line from Ungheni to Chisinau, alongside the existing 1520mm track, to avoid disruption to existing services.
+The EU proposed in 2023 to lay a new rail 1435mm standard gauge line from Ungheni to Chisinau, alongside the existing 1520mm track, to avoid disruption to existing services.

+Transport

+Ungheni has a well-developed network of roads of both national and local importance, and serves as a key railway hub and customs border crossing that connects the domestic network with international routes.